jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``string|array``

-You can connect to an AWS service through a proxy using the ``proxy`` option.
+You can connect to an AWS service through a proxy by using the ``proxy`` option.

 * Provide a string value to connect to a proxy for all types of URIs.
-The proxy string value can contain a scheme, username, and password.
+The proxy string value can contain a scheme, user name, and password.
 For example, ``"http://username:password@192.168.16.1:10"``.

 * Provide an associative array of proxy settings where the key is the